Difference between state integrated schools and charter schools

 Property

-The proprietor is responsible for providing classrooms and facilities at the school.
 Policy Two funding is sometimes available to integrated school proprietors to help with the cost of building a new classroom.
 The funding may be available if the school meets certain criteria.

 A sponsor of a charter school is responsible for the school property.